COMPREHENSIVE MULTI-DAY WORKSHOP

 See Eventbrite page for more details about fee structure and registration

-There is an option to pay via check and avoid Eventbrite fees as well (must be postmarked by April 12th).
-Make check out to Bookmark Connections; include your name and email address; and mail to address on Contact Page.
+There is an option to pay via check and avoid Eventbrite fees as well (must be postmarked by March 25th, 2025).
+Make check out to Bookmark Connections; include your name and email address (if you are a student, include your current graduate program name); and mail to address on Contact Page.
+I also recommend emailing me, so I know to expect your registration.

 *Please review important Bookmark Connections’ Policies regarding cancellation and refunds etc.